-Darryl studied law at St Catharine’s College, Cambridge, graduating in 2011 with the third highest First in the University.
-In 2012, he received the Bachelor of Civil Law degree from Oxford University, graduating with Distinction and winning prizes for the best performance in three out of four papers.
+Darryl graduated from the University of Cambridge in 2011 with the third highest First in Law in the University.
+He then received a Bachelor of Civil Law with Distinction from Oxford University.
 In 2014, he was elected Oxford University’s Eldon Scholar (awarded to the most promising Oxford graduate embarking on a career at the Bar).

-Between graduating and coming to the Bar, Darryl worked as a labour law researcher at the International Labour Organisation in Geneva and for Ergon Associates, a labour and human rights consultancy based in London.
-Between 2013-2014, he was a Teaching Fellow in Conflict of Laws at University College London.
+Darryl recently spent a year working in north Africa in refugee advocacy.
+Prior to coming to the Bar Darryl worked for the International Labour Organisation, for Ergon Associates (a labour and human rights consultancy based in London) and as a Teaching Fellow in Conflict of Laws at University College London.

 Darryl has been accredited with C1 (advanced) level French (Université Rennes 2, 2014).

 Darryl is committed to protecting and respecting your privacy.
 In order to provide legal services to his clients, including advice and representation services, he needs to collect and hold personal data.
 This includes his client’s personal data and the personal data of others who feature in the matters in respect of which he is instructed.
 To view Darryl’s privacy notice in full, please see here.